mrnateriver/rollup-plugin-memory-fs/README.md

 This plugin works by monkey-patching native Node.js module `fs` with `memfs`.
 This approach allows for transparent compatibility with any other plugin, and with Rollup itself.
 However, this imposes some limitations on overall Rollup workflow:
  1. Most importantly, any plugins that tightly depend on native filesystem will not work, most notably those relying on `fsevents` Node.js module (for example, [rollup-plugin-livereload](https://github.com/thgh/rollup-plugin-livereload) - see below for alternative solution);
  2. Any data written to FS in Rollup process will end up in memory, and thus will be lost on exit.
-Bear that in mind if you have any custom code executing during builds.
+Bear that in mind if you have any custom code executing during builds;
+ 3. This plugin cannot be used only for specific outputs - once initialized, it will affect all bundles.

 For live reloading, you can use [rollup-plugin-livereload-universal](https://github.com/mrnateriver/rollup-plugin-livereload-universal).
 It's basically an alternative implementation of [rollup-plugin-livereload](https://github.com/thgh/rollup-plugin-livereload) that allows triggering reloads with a custom event emitter.
 See its [README](https://github.com/mrnateriver/rollup-plugin-livereload-universal#readme) for instructions.